 Fine roots were measured using soil cores.
 The soil surface area was divided into four equal quadrants and two 50-mm-diameter cores were taken within each quadrat on 29 May 2014, just after the crown harvest.
 Cores were separated into two depths: (1) 0-25 cm and (2) from 25 cm to the hard layer, which varied from 70 to 100 cm depth.
 Samples within each quadrat and depth category were composited (eight samples per chamber).
 Fine roots were isolated by washing samples through 2-mm and then 1-mm brass sieves; fine roots were defined as all roots < 2-mm-diameter.
-Fine root dry mass was measured after drying at 70 °C. Total fine root dry mass was calculated as the product of fine root density (g m-3) and soil volume (m3) in each layer.
+Fine root dry mass was measured after drying at 70 °C. Total fine root dry mass was calculated as the product of fine root density in the soil (g m-3) and soil volume (m3) in each layer.

 Coarse roots were destructively harvested by fully excavating the soil volume of each chamber.
 Soil was shoveled out of the chamber onto a conveyor belt that transported the soil to a series of 5-mm steel sieves.
-Roots were collected by hand, washed, sorted into two size categories (2-10 mm, > 10 mm diameter), and weighed after drying at 70 °C.
+Roots were collected by hand, washed, sorted into two size categories (2-10 mm, > 10 mm diameter), and weighed after drying at 70 °C. During the excavation, several small roots (~1 cm diameter) were observed to have penetrated through the hard layer and into deeper soil (Drake, personal observation).

 Growth measurements

-Aboveground biomass was estimated every two weeks for each tree as the sum of leaf, branch, wood, and bark mass; aboveground net primary production (NPPa) was estimated as the fortnightly difference in aboveground biomass plus fortnightly litterfall, assuming a constant biomass C fraction of 0.5 of dry mass.
+Aboveground biomass was estimated every two weeks for each tree as the sum of leaf, branch, wood, and bark mass.
+The paragraphs below describe the methodologies for each component in detail.
+Aboveground net primary production (NPPa) was estimated as the fortnightly difference in aboveground biomass plus fortnightly litterfall, assuming a constant biomass C fraction of 0.5 of dry mass.
+Allocation to reproduction was not explicitly measured, but can be considered zero as these trees did not produce any reproductive structures.

 Tree height and stem volume were measured fortnightly; diameter was measured at 30-cm-intervals along each tree stem from a basal height of 15-cm (prior to floor installation) or 65-cm (after floor installation) to the tree apex.
 The volume of stem wood and bark was estimated for each stem segment as the frustum of a cone, corrected for bark depth (see above).
 Wood and bark mass were calculated as the product of volume and density.
+This approach assumes that the wood and bark density did not change through time in this experiment.

-An allometric relationship was developed to predict branch wood mass from branch diameter based on destructively sampled branches on 13 May 2014 and 22 May 2014 (log10(branch mass) = -1.299 + 2.722 × log10(branch diameter), P < 0.001, r2 = 0.91, branch mass in g, branch diameter in mm, n = 48 branches).
+An allometric relationship was developed to predict branch wood mass from branch diameter.
+Two branches from each experimental tree were destructively sampled near the end of the study (13 May 2014 and 22 May 2014); branch mass was strongly correlated with branch diameter (log10(branch mass) = -1.299 + 2.722 × log10(branch diameter), P < 0.001, r2 = 0.91, branch mass in g, branch diameter in mm, n = 48 branches).
 This allometry did not differ between treatments (ANCOVA, P >0.1) and was used to predict total branch mass on three dates when the diameter of all branches was measured (24 Oct 2013, 15 Jan 2014, and 22 May 2014).
 Total branch mass and stem volume were strongly correlated in a chamber specific manner (log-log ANCOVA, P < 0.001, r2 = 0.95), which was used to estimate branch mass as a function of stem volume.